 Sleep is one of our body’s natural processes.

 It is vital to our basic survival just like drinking water, breathing, and eating.
-Continuous studies are being conducted by various organizations to help further understand and to document the health benefits of sleep.
+Continuous studies are being conducted by various organizations to help further understand and document the health benefits of sleep.

 And a lot of those studies have concluded that: